How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Adrenal Fatigue Eye Bags

-Chronic stress taxes adrenal glands, increasing cortisol and causing fluid retention under the eyes.
+Chronic stress taxes the adrenal glands, leading to increased cortisol levels and fluid retention under the eyes.
 Stress management reduces these hormone-related eye bags.

 Dehydration and eye bags